 It’s easy to assume a new mattress should feel perfect from the very first night, but that’s rarely the case.
 Your body needs time to adapt to a new sleeping surface, especially if you're switching from a lumpy old mattress to a supportive new one.
 It can take around three to four weeks for your body to fully adjust to a new level of support.
 A sleep trial gives you the necessary time to go through this break-in period.
 What might feel a bit too firm or different at first could become the most comfortable mattress you’ve ever owned once your body gets used to it.

-Make a Decision Without Sales Pressure
+Decide Without In-Store Sales Pressure

 Making a big purchase under pressure is never a good idea.
 In a showroom, it can be easy to feel rushed into a decision.
 A sleep trial brings the mattress buying experience into your home, where you can make a clear-headed choice on your own terms.
 The trial period is designed to remove any pressure or potential buyer's remorse, allowing you to decide without feeling hurried.
 You can take your time to see how the mattress works with your lifestyle and sleep habits, perhaps even with one of our adjustable bases, ensuring you feel completely confident in your final decision.